elixr-games/elics/README.md

 - [API Reference](https://elixr-games.github.io/elics/architecture/overview.html)
 - [Performance Benchmarks](https://elixr-games.github.io/elics/benchmarks.html)

+## Contributing

+Your contributions are welcome!
+Please read our [Contributing Guide](CONTRIBUTING.md) for development setup and guidelines, and make sure to review our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing, thank you for being part of our community!

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for version history and release notes.

 ## License

 EliCS is created by [Felix Z](https://github.com/felixtrz).
 This project is licensed under the MIT License.
 For more details, see the [LICENSE](LICENSE) file in this repository.

-## Contributing

-Your contributions are welcome!
-Please feel free to submit issues and pull requests.
-Before contributing, make sure to review our [Code of Conduct](CODE_OF_CONDUCT.md).

-Thank you for being a part of the EliCS community!